neufeldtech/hubot-pwned/README.md

 * Run the ```npm install``` command

 ```
-npm install hubot-pwned
+npm install hubot-pwned --save
 ```

-* Add the following code in your external-scripts.json file.
+* Add **hubot-pwned** to the array in your external-scripts.json file.

 ```
-["hubot-pwned"]
+[
+  "hubot-pwned"
+]
 ```

 ## Usage